 Two papers published today in Nature review recent flavour measurements from the LHCb experiment that are at odds with theoretical predictions.
 Much more data are needed before conclusions can be drawn, but the results – the latest of which was announced earlier this week – appear to challenge a cornerstone of the Standard Model (SM) called lepton universality.

 In 2014, using data collected during LHC Run 1, the LHCb collaboration compared the rates of the reactions B+ -> K+μ+μ– and B+ -> K+e+e– to test lepton universality.
 If all leptons have the same couplings to gauge bosons, as the SM assumes, the ratio of these two reaction rates should be equal to unity, apart from well-understood effects related to the different lepton masses.
 But LHCb’s measurement of this ratio, R(K), differed from the SM prediction with a statistical significance of 2.6 standard deviations.
-This result was complemented by other anomalous measurements from LHCb, in particular regarding an angular observable called P’5, which also showed tensions with the SM predictions.
+This result was complemented by other measurements of anomalies from LHCb, in particular regarding an angular observable called P’5, which also showed tensions with the SM predictions.

 The two latest Nature publications (one devoted to flavour changing neutral current decays and authored by four members of the LHCb collaboration, the other to tree-level semileptonic decays and authored by an independent group) summarise these and other results involving “semi-tauonic” B decays and explore their possible origins.
 Additional Higgs bosons, new gauge bosons or more exotic particles such as leptoquarks are among contenders, as are more mundane explanations ranging from low statistics to a better understanding of interference from charmonium states.
 In addition to LHCb, the papers also discuss related results from other experiments, including ATLAS, CMS, BaBar and Belle.